Conclave: Seclusion and resolution

 To resolve prolonged deadlocks in papal elections in the earlier years, local authorities often resorted to the forced seclusion of the cardinal electors, such as first in the city of Rome in 1241, and possibly before that in Perugia in 1216.
-In 1269, when the forced seclusion of the cardinals alone failed to produce a pope, the city of Viterbo refused to send in any materials except bread and water.
+In 1268, when the forced seclusion of the cardinals failed to produce a pope, the city of Viterbo refused to send in any materials except bread and water.
 When even this failed to produce a result, the townspeople removed the roof of the Palazzo dei Papi in their attempt to speed up the election.
+It lasted for two years and eight months and was the longest conclave in history.

-In an attempt to avoid future lengthy elections, Gregory X introduced stringent rules with the 1274 promulgation of Ubi periculum.
+In 1274, in an attempt to avoid future lengthy elections, Gregory X introduced stringent rules, with the promulgation of Ubi periculum.
 Cardinals were to be secluded in a closed area and not accorded individual rooms.
 No cardinal was allowed, unless ill, to be attended by more than two servants.
 Food was supplied through a window to avoid outside contact.
-After three days of the conclave, the cardinals were to receive only one dish a day; after another five days, they were to receive just bread and water.
+After three days of the conclave, the cardinals were to receive only one dish a day.
+After another five days, they were to receive just bread and water.
 During the conclave, no cardinal was to receive any ecclesiastical revenue.
+As of 2025, cooks and servers are also sworn to secrecy, and may not serve food such as ravioli and whole chicken, which may conceal messages.